gca-research-group/smart-contract-execution-monitoring-system/README.md

 > Currently, you can only execute this project by cloning it.
 However, we are working on developing a Docker image.
 Therefore, in the coming weeks, you will be able to run it with a single, fast command.

+> We have created some shell scripts to ease the execution of certain commands.
+If you are a Windows user, we recommend using the Git Bash terminal.

 ### Prerequisites

 - Docker